Where is Madeira Island?

 - Porto Santo Airport – You can find Porto Santo flights here.

-- Porto Santo Marina – Porto Santo Line is the company that operates Porto Santo ferry.
-The trip Porto Santo Funchal takes approximately 2:15.
-For more information about tickets, please contact us or chat with us here.
+- Porto Santo Marina – Porto Santo Line is the company that operates the Porto Santo ferry.
+The trip to Porto Santo Funchal takes approximately 2:15.
+Don’t hesitate to contact us or chat with us here for more information about tickets.

 - Porto Santo excursions